Fern Emmett

 Fern Emmett (March 22, 1896 – September 3, 1946) was an American film actress.
 She appeared in 212 films between 1930 and 1946.
 Emmett's film debut came with Universal in a two-reel production in 1914.

+Emmett was born in Oakland, California.
+Her mother was Norma Burke, and she had a sister.
+She worked for Columbia and Universal studios.

 Personal life

 Emmett was married to actor Henry Roquemore.

 Death

-Emmett died in Hollywood, California.
+Emmett died on September 3, 1946, at her home in Hollywood, California.
 Her remains are interred at Forest Lawn Memorial Park in Glendale, California.